PhotonVision/photonvision-docs/source/docs/getting-started/pipeline-tuning/colored-shape.rst

 * Radius - Percentage of the frame that the radius of the circle represents.

 * Max Canny Threshold - This sets the amount of change between pixels needed to be considered an edge.
 The smaller it is, the more false circles may be detected.
-Circles, corresponding to the larger accumulator values, will be returned first.
+Circles with more points along their ring having high contrast values will be returned first.

 * Circle Accuracy - This determines how perfect the circle contour must be in order to be considered a circle.
 Low values (<40) are required to detect things that aren't perfect circles.